IBM/aspera-cli/README.md

-        --notify-to=VALUE            Email recipient for notification of transfers --notify-template=VALUE      Email ERB template for notification of transfers --insecure=ENUM              Do not validate any HTTPS certificate: [no], yes --ignore-certificate=VALUE   List of HTTPS url where to no validate certificate (Array) --cert-stores=VALUE          List of folder with trusted certificates (Array, String) --http-options=VALUE         Options for HTTP/S socket (Hash)
+        --notify-to=VALUE            Email recipient for notification of transfers --notify-template=VALUE      Email ERB template for notification of transfers --insecure=ENUM              Do not validate any HTTPS certificate: [no], yes --ignore-certificate=VALUE   Do not validate HTTPS certificate for these URLs (Array) --silent-insecure=ENUM       Issue a warning if certificate is ignored: no, [yes] --cert-stores=VALUE          List of folder with trusted certificates (Array, String) --http-options=VALUE         Options for HTTP/S socket (Hash)
         --cache-tokens=ENUM          Save and reuse Oauth tokens: no, [yes]